1larrietmari/data-science-business-analytics-portfolio/README.md

 Business oriented insight generation
 Readiness for roles in data analytics, business analytics, data science, and AI driven consulting

+## Project Files & Formats

+Some projects include multiple file types:

+- **.html files** – Exported notebooks or reports (viewable in-browser or downloadable)
+- **.pdf files** – Business facing presentations and executive summaries
-Note: Some PDFs and notebooks may not preview correctly in GitHub.
-Please download files locally for full viewing.
+  > Note: Some PDFs may not render in GitHub preview.
+Please download to view.

+These formats reflect real-world analytics workflows, combining technical analysis with business communication.